Expressions

 There are several additional features that can be used when calling contract functions (including calling them through method variables).

-The method name can optionally be prefixed by a contract name.
+The method name can optionally be prefixed by a contract name (introduced via a using statement).
 If a contract is not explicitly named, the method will be called with currentContract as the receiver.

 It is possible for multiple contract methods to match the method call.
 This can happen in two ways: